Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_23.png
     :align: center

-:xx-large:`your macOS is 11.
-Like 11.0, please install python 3.9.`
+:combo:`x-large:your macOS is 11.
+Like 11.0, please install` :combo:`x-large red:python 3.9.`

-:xx-large:`If your macOS is NOT 11, like 10.15, please install python 3.8.
-If you have installed python 3.9.
+:combo:`x-large:If your macOS is NOT 11, like 10.15, please install` :combo:`x-large red:python 3.8.` :combo:`x-large purple:If you have installed python 3.9.
 You need uninstall it first.`

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_24.png
     :align: center